-Many of the people who come to me for help tell me they want more harmony in their relationship, and I like the idea of using harmony as a metaphor for understanding what happens between two people in a marriage or relationship.
+Many of the people who come to me for help tell me they want more harmony in their relationship, and I like using the idea of harmony to help understand what happens between two people in a marriage or relationship.

 First, we all tend to have our preferred frequency… And we also have a preferred frequency for our partner.
 In truth though, while we have a frequency that we strive for, there are actually a multitude of frequencies continually vibrating our psyche and shaping our being, and the same is true for our partner.
 This is an important truth to acknowledge for reasons we’ll explore.

-The musical notion of harmony means a mixing of frequencies, which is a somewhat different notion from “humming along at the same frequency.”
+Musical ideas of harmony indicate a mixing of frequencies, which is a somewhat different notion from “humming along at the same frequency.”
 Two people at the same frequency isn’t really harmony at all; it’s a monotone.

 What is harmony in a relationship?

 A harmony is a blending of different frequencies.
 In a relationship this means a mix of different moods, opinions, perspectives, ways of being.
 These different moods and ways of being move both in ourselves as individuals, and between us in relation to our partner.
 If we acknowledge this we see that many different kinds of harmonies are likely.

 We’re likely to favour one particular type of harmony in our relationship.
 Our favoured harmony may or may not match our partner’s.

 Different harmonies reflect different moods, feelings, images.
 Harmonies are organized into various keys or modes.
 In musical language, a “major” key has a strong unified tone, it drives forward, implies action.
 A “minor” key lags back, there’s melancholy, uncertainty.
 Other keys or harmonies correlate with tension, aggression, completion, sadness, joy, and so on.

 The classical Greeks understood musical modes (keys) as expressions of various patterns of feeling, the same archetypal patterns or forces that continue to move through us and our relationships today.